US election tampering charge for Russians

 What is the investigation about?

-US intelligence agencies believe Russia tried to sway the 2016 presidential election in favour of Republican candidate Donald Trump.
+US intelligence agencies believe Russia tried to sway the 2016 presidential election in favour of Mr Trump.

 In May last year, Mr Mueller was appointed special counsel to investigate whether anyone from his campaign colluded in the effort.